-Morgan and her daughter Willow are spending a Wednesday afternoon shopping the bright and welcoming aisles of the Fishline Food Bank in Poulsbo, Wash.
-The two-year-old is remarkably patient in her mother’s arms as they select some fresh apples and ripe pears from the display of colorful produce.
+Morgan Macholz and her daughter Willow are spending a Wednesday afternoon shopping the bright, welcoming aisles of the Fishline Food Bank in Poulsbo.
+The two-year-old is remarkably patient in her mother’s arms as they select fresh apples and ripe pears from the display of colorful produce.

-“We get food assistance, food stamps, but it just doesn’t last.
-So it’s always just the last week or two of the month that I have to come here to get us through.
-It’s hard to stretch it.”
+“We get food assistance…but it just doesn’t last.
+So it’s always just the last week or two of the month that I have to come here… It’s hard to stretch it.”

-“I never thought it would happen to me,” says Morgan, “I never expected to be in this situation.
-So now being in it has opened my eyes.
+“I never thought it would happen to me,” says Morgan.
+“I never expected to be in this situation…being in it has opened my eyes.
 I wouldn’t wish this upon anyone.”

-As Morgan finishes her shopping, Willow enjoys a cupcake—much of which she now wears on her cheek.
-Messy, but smiling – she may never know how her parents struggled today.
-But perhaps someday Morgan will tell her and her brother about how important it is to help others.
+As Morgan finishes shopping, Willow enjoys a cupcake—much of which she wears on her cheek.
+Messy, but smiling, she may never know how her parents struggled today.

-“This has made our lives so much easier at a time when we have really needed it.
-And one day I hope we won’t need it, so I can come back here and be the one to help.”
+“This has made our lives so much easier…and one day I hope we won’t need it, so I can come back here and be the one to help.”